angadkhurana/LangChain/README.md

 # LangChain for Commercial Purposes

-Exploring the use of LLM for compliance management.
+Exploring the use of LLM for literature review.